-Medicare Coverage Gap Discount Program - A program that provides discounts on most covered Part D brand name prescription drugs to Part D members who have reached the Coverage Gap Stage and who are not already receiving "Extra Help."
-Discounts are based on agreements between the Federal government and certain prescription drug manufacturers.
+Medicare Coverage Gap Discount Program - A program that provides discounts on most covered Part D brand name drugs to Part D members who have reached the Coverage Gap Stage and who are not already receiving "Extra Help."
+Discounts are based on agreements between the Federal government and certain drug manufacturers.

-Medicare-Covered Services - Services covered by Medicare Part A and Part B. The term Medicare-Covered Services does not include the extra benefits, such as vision, dental, or hearing, that a Medicare Advantage plan may offer.
+Medicare-Covered Services - Services covered by Medicare Part A and Part B. All Medicare health plans, must cover all of the services that are covered by Medicare Part A and B. The term Medicare-Covered Services does not include the extra benefits, such as vision, dental or hearing, that a Medicare Advantage plan may offer.